patrici0/ecs-code-on-aws/02-CreatingDockerImage/README.md

 To login to ECR, copy this output and execute it as a linux command.
 The output will be the following:

     WARNING!
 Using --password via the CLI is insecure.
 Use --password-stdin.
     Login Succeeded

->NOTE: If you are running it in a linux terminal, you can just run the command like this `$(aws ecr get-login --no-include-email --region us-east-1)` which will tell your shell to execute the output of the first command.

 If you are unable to login to ECR, check your IAM user group permissions.

-Now, let's tag our image locally and them push our image to the ECR repository.
+Now, let's tag our image locally and then push our image to the ECR repository.
 Use the following commands:

     $ docker tag containers-workshop-app:latest XXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/containers-workshop-app:latest
     $ docker push XXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/containers-workshop-app:latest